trinodb/trino/docs/src/main/sphinx/connector/accumulo.rst

 ``io.trino.plugin.accumulo.metadata.ZooKeeperMetadataManager`` for some
 Java code to simplify the process.

-Converting Table from Internal to External
+Converting table from internal to external
 ------------------------------------------

 If your table is *internal*, you can convert it to an external table by deleting